 The good news is that, if a Medicaid recipient owns no assets when they die, then the state is simply out of luck.
 The MERP can’t go after a beneficiary’s kids for money, either.
 (Filial responsibility laws only apply to medical expenses owed to private entities like a long-term care facility, not Medicaid.)
 In order for the state to be repaid, a beneficiary must have had a legal interest in some kind of asset(s) at the time of death.

 In many states, the only “legal interest” of a deceased Medicaid recipient that is taken into consideration is the individual’s so-called “probate estate.”
 This includes any assets that are titled in the sole name of the beneficiary or as a “tenant in common” if jointly owned.
-These are the assets that will pass under a person’s will and go through the probate process.
+These are the assets that will pass according to a person’s will and go through the probate process.

-In these states, assets that do not go through the probate process, such as a joint bank account, stock owned in “TOD” (transfer on death) form, a bank account with a “POD” (payable on death) beneficiary, annuity interest and real estate that’s titled as “joint tenants with right of survivorship” (JTWROS), are all protected against the state’s claim for reimbursement.
+In these states, assets that do not go through the probate process, such as joint bank accounts, stocks owned in “TOD” (transfer on death) form, bank accounts with a “POD” (payable on death) beneficiary, annuity interest and real estate that is titled as “joint tenants with right of survivorship” (JTWROS), are all protected against the state’s claim for reimbursement.

 Several other states, however, have passed laws that permit recovery against an “expanded definition of estate.”
 The federal Medicaid laws permit this.
 Under this expanded definition, a person’s estate includes jointly owned property, life estates, living trusts and any other assets in which the deceased Medicaid recipient had legal interest at the time of death.
 This goes against hundreds of years of common law, but it is legal and there have been many court cases that have upheld this.